Tools Guide¶

 return greeting

-Tool with External API¶
+Tool with External API and Timeout¶

 import httpx